praveek/launch.en/help/launch-reference/administration/user-permissions.md

 ![](/help/assets/products-select-launch.png)

-If you do not see a Launch, by Adobe card and or if Launch, by Adobe does not appear in this list, then you are not an Org Admin, but you are a Product Admin for other Experience Cloud products.
-Because you are not an Administrator for Launch, you need to find an Org Admin who can perform these steps for you or who can make you a Product Admin for Launch.
+If you do not see a [!DNL Experience Platform Launch] card and or if [!DNL Experience Platform Launch] does not appear in this list, then you are not an Org Admin, but you are a Product Admin for other Experience Cloud products.
+Because you are not an Administrator for Experience Platform Launch, you need to find an Org Admin who can perform these steps for you or who can make you a Product Admin for Launch.

 After you select Launch, a list of product profiles displays.
 Think of these profiles as permission groups.
-One profile is created for you and is named Launch - `%Company Name%`.
+One profile is created for you and is named Launch - `Company Name`.

 ![](/help/assets/product-profiles.png)